-While HIV is a long-term medical condition that can cause serious problems if left ignored, it is not a death sentence.
+HIV is an easily treatable long-term medical condition that can cause serious problems if left ignored.
 With recent advances in HIV treatment, it is entirely possible for people living with HIV to lead long, healthy lives by seeing a knowledgeable healthcare provider and consistently taking their medication.